Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_branding.md

 ### Customize the navigation menu

 From the *Appearance* page, click **Configure** in the Navigation Menu Items section to add and configure links to the common navigation menu.
-Click **Add navigation item**, and then do the following to configure menu items:
+Click **Add navigation item** and configure the menu items:

-* **Clear all items** - deletes all navigation menu items.
+* **Clear all items** - click to delete all navigation menu items.
 Use the trash bin to remove specific navigation menu items.
-* **Label** - a name identifying the URL.
+* **Label** - enter a name identifying the URL.
-* **URL** - address to a resource.
-This could be a fixed URL or a Document library document to be selected among the one available.
+* **URL** - ent the address to a resource.
+This could be a fixed URL or a document in the Document library document.
-* **Visibility** - when this menu is visible (Always / Only when a user is signed in / only when user is signed out)
+* **Visibility** - select when this menu is visible (always shown / only when a user is signed in / only when user is signed out)
 * **New Tab** - select to open the resource in a new page.
 * **Bin icon** - remove the corresponding menu.
 * **+ Add Menu Item** - click to add up to four more navigation menu items.
-Once you have added the items, use the chevrons to change the order that they will appear within the menu.
+Once you have added the items, use the arrows to change the order that they will appear within the menu.
 * **Menu Position** - the alignment of the navigation menu within the footer (left, center, right).

-Close the panel and click **Save** at the top of the page to save your changes or **Reset** to revert the changes to the previous values.
+Close the panel and click **Save** at the top of the page to save your changes.
+Click **Reset** to revert the changes to the previous values.

 ## Customize the Marketplace appearance with APIs